Hemanth-Yarlagadda/powershell/README.md

 # powershell
-This is all about learning
+This is all about learning.
+This is for devs